Myanmar–Russia relations

 Myanmar–Russia relations are the bilateral relations between Myanmar and Russia.
 Myanmar has an embassy in Moscow whilst Russia has an embassy in Yangon.

 History

 The USSR established diplomatic relations with Myanmar upon the latter's independence in 1948, which remain to the present day through Russia.
 In 2007, alongside China, Russia vetoed a U.N.
 Security Council resolution condemning alleged human rights abuses and atrocities at the hands of the Myanmar government.

 2022

 In August 2022, Russian Foreign Minister Sergey Lavrov described Myanmar as a "friendly and longstanding partner."

 On 7 September 2022, Myanmar's junta chief Min Aung Hlaing met with Russian President Vladimir Putin on the sidelines of an economic meeting in eastern Russia, the first time that the pair have met since the 2021 Myanmar coup d'état.

-In July of that year, evidence was discovered that Myanmar has supplied 120 mm mortar rounds to Russia for the ongoing Russian invasion of Ukraine.
+In July of that year, evidence was discovered that Myanmar has supplied 120 mm mortar rounds to Russia for the ongoing Russo-Ukrainian war.